runemalm/OpenDDD.NET/README.md

 7. **Wire up dependencies**: Use the built-in dependency injection support in .NET Core to wire up your domain objects and application services.
 8. **Start building your application**: Utilize the power of OpenDDD.NET to build scalable and maintainable applications following the principles of DDD.

-For detailed documentation and code examples, please refer to the [user guide](https://opendddnet.readthedocs.io/en/latest/index.html) of this repository.
+For detailed documentation and code examples, please refer to the [User Guide](https://opendddnet.readthedocs.io/en/latest/index.html) of this repository.

 ## Example Code